The Zoho Sign delivery sends a resulting document to Zoho Sign for signing.

 On the first step, connect to your Zoho Sign account from the Plumsail account.

-Then, you’ll see the Zoho Sign delivery settings.
+Then you’ll see the Zoho Sign delivery settings.

-Let’s check the settings in detail.
+Let’s check these settings in detail.

 Add recipients and assign roles to them: